Accounts are created on an 'as requested' basis. Each registered

 to get that employee's password.

-To request a new account or additional employee access,
+To request a new account or to add employees,

 contact [email protected].